uw-mad-dash/shockwave/README.md

 # Shockwave: Fair and Efficient Cluster Scheduling for Dynamic Adaptation in Machine Learning

-This repository contains the source code implementation of the [NSDI '23](https://www.usenix.org/conference/nsdi23) paper [Fair and Efficient Cluster Scheduling for Dynamic Adaptation in Machine Learning](https://www.usenix.org/conference/nsdi23/presentation/zheng).
+This repository contains the source code implementation of the [NSDI '23](https://www.usenix.org/conference/nsdi23) paper [Shockwave: Fair and Efficient Cluster Scheduling for Dynamic Adaptation in Machine Learning](https://arxiv.org/abs/2210.00093).

 We built our implementation atop [Gavel](https://github.com/stanford-futuredata/gavel), the open-sourced codebase of the [OSDI '20](https://www.usenix.org/conference/osdi20) paper [Heterogeneity-Aware Cluster Scheduling Policies for Deep Learning Workloads](https://www.usenix.org/conference/osdi20/presentation/narayanan-deepak).
 We would like to thank the Gavel authors for open-sourcing their implementation!